Rules – – – Explorer – – – Cabrillo

-Scandinavian Activity Contest Rules 2023
+Scandinavian Activity Contest 2023 Rules

 1. Aim of the contest

 The aims of the contest are to promote amateur radio activity in Scandinavia and to encourage amateur radio communications between Scandinavian and non-Scandinavian amateur radio stations.
 Scandinavian stations will try to work as many non-Scandinavian stations as possible and vice versa.
+Licensed radio amateurs all over the world are invited to participate.

 2. Scandinavian Prefixes